Who and what was consecrated/anointed in the Bible

 However, although it did not go very well from the brothers point of view, the incident had interesting side effects.
 People were awestruck by the fact that the demons knew of Jesus, and that His power could not be treated as a commodity ... something useful that could be turned to advantage merely by invoking His name.
 The end result that even more people began to fear the true God, and magnify Jesus' name.
 (Acts 19:17-18)

-Does any of this mean that miracles no longer happen today, or that God cannot or will not, bypass crass commercialism and heal a person of faith?
+None of this means that miracles no longer happen today, or that God cannot or will not bypass crass commercialism and heal a person of faith?
+See Cessationism

 Why Are So Many Now Calling Themselves "Anointed"?